-Designation Predominate Built Form Place Characteristics Country Residential Single detached dwellings Houses are located on individual lots with on-site parking Lots are generally larger in size and rural in nature Urban Residential Single detached dwellingsAttached dwellings (duplex) • The historic character of building facades defines the streetscape
+Designation Predominate Built Form Place Characteristics Country Residential Single detached dwellings Houses are located on individual lots with on-site parking Lots are generally larger in size and rural in nature Urban Residential Single detached dwellingsAttached dwellings (duplex) The historic character of building facades defines the streetscape

-Downtown Core Mixed Use Single or multi-unit buildings Single or mixed use buildings (residential/commercial) May include institutional buildings Free-standing commercial buildings Free-standing industrial buildings Free-standing residential buildings, which are secondary to commercial or industrial uses Mixed use buildings Houses are located on individual lots with on-site parking Lots are generally smaller in size and urban in nature Houses are typically oriented to face the street The historic character of building facades defines the streetscape Buildings are located with no, or minimal, setback from the public roadway Commercial or community services are accessible from the ground floor and oriented toward the public street Lots are generally larger in size and rural in nature with on-site parking The mixture of residential, commercial, and industrial uses reflects the unique nature of Dawson All processes are self-contained on site, including circulation, storage, parking, materials handling, and processing Accommodates a live-work lifestyle Institutional Institutional buildings or structures Characteristics varyMay include large landscaped open spaces Agriculture Rural agricultural land Buildings and structures are accessory to the primary agriculture uses.
+Designation Predominate Built Form Place Characteristics Houses are located on individual lots with on-site parking Lots are generally smaller in size and urban in nature Houses are typically oriented to face the street Downtown Core Single or multi-unit buildings Single or mixed use buildings (residential/commercial) May include institutional buildings The historic character of building facades defines the streetscape Buildings are located with no, or minimal, setback from the public roadway Commercial or community services are accessible from the ground floor and oriented toward the public street Mixed Use Free-standing commercial buildings Free-standing industrial buildings Free-standing residential buildings, which are secondary to commercial or industrial uses Mixed use buildings Lots are generally larger in size and rural in nature with on-site parking The mixture of residential, commercial, and industrial uses reflects the unique nature of Dawson All processes are self-contained on site, including circulation, storage, parking, materials handling, and processing Accommodates a live-work lifestyle Institutional Institutional buildings or structures Characteristics vary May include large landscaped open spaces Agriculture Rural agricultural land Buildings and structures are accessory to the primary agriculture uses.
 E.g., barns or sheds Parks and Natural Space Landscaped parksUndeveloped natural spaceTrails • Buildings and structures are accessory to the primary park uses.
-E.g., picnic shelters, washroom facilities, garbage facilities, signage Future Planning • To be determined through the completion of additional planning • To be determined through the completion of additional planning
+E.g., picnic shelters, washroom facilities, garbage facilities, signage Future Planning • To be determined through the completion of additional planning To be determined through the completion of additional planning